Blood Magic – 13 Ways to Use Menstrual Blood In Spells and Ritual

 The realm of blood magic is so vast that it deserves to be talked about in depth, but one aspect of blood magic is the use of menstrual blood.

-When the body expels menstrual blood, we head into a different phase of internal power.
+The potential lack of physical energy during the time of menstruation conditions us to think that our change of pace, emotions and mood are somehow at fault.
+Yet, when the body expels menstrual blood, we head into a different phase of internal power.
 We can give birth to that which lies within the spirit, not the body.

 Those who menstruate will know how deeply they are tied to the pumping rhythms of ebb and flow, passivity and power, at various times of the cycle.
 As the moon waxes and wanes, so too does the menstrual cycle.